Knowledgeless/PDF_Download/README.md

 - tqdm
 - requests
 - bs4
 Because of it's a python script, it's not make any sense that you maust have to installed python.
 But if you get some unknow errors, then just let me know.
 I will try to fix them.

--EnjoyYourBooks.
+=> EnjoyYourBooks.
--HappyCoding
+=> HappyCoding